 Years or decades later, the best educators still know that video can grab your attention and help you learn in new ways.
 Video disrupts traditional learning methods while engaging learners’ visual senses to implant deep and lasting learning.

-1. Video Boosts Attendance and Retention
+1. Video Boosts Attendance And Retention

-Forrester Research estimates that one minute of video equates to the learning value of approximately 1.8 million written words.
-Based on pre- and post-assessments of learners, we know that video helps learners to retain information at a higher level than a slide with text or a PDF handout.
+Video helps learners to retain information at a higher level than a slide with text or a PDF handout.
 Coupled with built-in knowledge checks and measurement tools, knowledge retention from video courses increases even more.

-2. Video Increases Autonomy and Motivation
+2. Video Increases Autonomy And Motivation

 Allowing your learners to take their own learning journey through video is a great way to build autonomy and trust.
-Custom videos can help your employees build their professional acumen, motivating them to excel in their position at your company and build skills for management positions.
+Custom videos can help your employees build their professional acumen, motivating them to excel in their position at your organization and build skills for management positions.

 3. Learners Want Video

-4. Video Prepares your Workforce
+4. Video Prepares Your Workforce

-Many successful companies want to prepare their future associates, especially those in sales or distribution channels, for the work they’ll complete on the job.
+Many successful organizations want to prepare their future associates, especially those in sales or distribution channels, for the work they’ll complete on the job.
 Imagine the power of sending your potential hires a short video about what their new roles will entail.
 Not only will it prepare them for the start of their job, but it could weed out workers who may not be ready for the position.

-5. Brand and Business Building
+5. Brand And Business Building